Montana-Media-Arts/MART120-Spring2023/modules/week-1/_posts/2017-01-05-class-overview.md

     </li>
     </ul>
 </li>
-<li>Post to the <a href="https://github.com/Montana-Media-Arts/120_CreativeCoding1-Fall2022-Samples/issues" target="_blank">course issues forum</a>.
+<li>Post to the <a href="https://discord.com/channels/746125611117969550/1060614903871844412" target="_blank">Discord Homework Channel</a>.
     <ul>
-    <li>In a couple of pages, you will follow along with a short tutorial that will help you signup for GitHub, then star, and follow the "course repository."
-Part of this repository is an "issues forum" where you can post questions and problems you are having.
-Once subscribed, you receive emails of the "issues."
-You can then respond to them.</li>
-    <li>The advantage of the GitHub issues forum is its advanced system for including formatted code.
-Formatted code helps with problem-solving.</li>
+    <li>If you join our Discord Server, you can connect with your fellow students, ask questions, and know that I will get notified whenever something is posted so I can respond as well..</li>

     </ul>
 </li>
-<li>Get help from <a href="https://montana-media-arts.github.io/MART120-Fall2022/instructors/#instructor-prof-michael-cassens">Michael Cassens</a> -- use me!
+<li>Get help from <a href="https://montana-media-arts.github.io/MART120-Spring2023/instructors/#instructor-prof-michael-cassens">Michael Cassens</a> -- use me!
 That's why I am here!
     <ul>
     <li>If you have a problem, please contact me.
 I am in my office a lot beyond my office hours, and I can work through Skype, TeamViewer, and Zoom.
 Let me know!
     </li>
     <li>One way to get a hold of me is to swing by my weekly office hours.
-These are posted (and updated) under my <a href="https://montana-media-arts.github.io/MART120-Fall2022/instructors/#office-hours">office hours section</a>.
+These are posted (and updated) under my <a href="https://montana-media-arts.github.io/MART120-Spring2023/instructors/#office-hours">office hours section</a>.
 Office hours are another way via email, text, Zoom, or calls.
     </li>
     <li>If you are a distance student or cannot make one of those times, please email, text or call.
 (I check my email multiple times a day -- well actually it just alerts me, so I should get it unless I am out of commission or in a meeting -- sometimes they feel the same to me.)
     </li>